 The California Department of Corrections and Rehabilitation in recent years has

-Data supports that offender behaviour & mood improves when they spend more time outside but transporting offenders can be dangerous and takes time
+Data supports that offender behaviour & mood improves when they spend more time outside but transporting these offenders can be dangerous and takes time.

-Everything an inmate does when in an RHU is offered by custody and that offering and response has to be recorded in the 114-A. This takes a ton of time and is situation dependent.
+Everything an inmate does when in an RHU is offered by custody officers and that offering and response has to be recorded.
+This takes a ton of time and is situation dependent.

-Recorded Offerings were being done by hand and were impossible to audit.
+Recorded Offerings were being done by hand, led to overtime, and were impossible to audit.
 A team of 12 analysts could spend a month auditing 1 restricted housing unit.

 Policy makers were disconnected from the experince of Custody Officers and Seargents.
 Suggested policies were initially unrealistic.